-Paris, October 28, 2024, 5.45pm CET
+Paris, April 14, 2025, 6pm CET

-AB Science SA (Euronext - FR0010557264 - AB) today announced that the European Patent Office has issued a Notice of Allowance for a patent relating to methods of treating sickle cell disease (i.e. a medical use patent) with its lead compound masitinib, based on preclinical data.
-This new European patent provides intellectual property protection for masitinib in this indication until November 2040.
+AB Science SA (Euronext - FR0010557264 - AB) today announced that the United States Patent Office has issued a Notice of Allowance for a patent relating to methods of treating sickle cell disease (i.e. a medical use patent) with its lead compound masitinib, based on preclinical data.
+This new US patent provides intellectual property protection for masitinib in this indication until November 2040 and further strengthens masitinib's intellectual property, following a notice of allowance received from the European Patent Office in October 2024 for the same patent.

-Professor Olivier Hermine, President of the AB Science Scientific Committee and member of the French Academy of Sciences and Head of Hematology Department at Necker Hospital commented: "Masitinib represents a promising novel strategy for treating sickle cell disease and its serious complication of acute chest syndrome, which can lead to the development of chronic lung disease and is a common cause of hospitalization or even death.
-There is an increasing need in sickle cell disease with several new drugs being retrieved from market for lack of efficacy or toxicity; however, unlike masitinib, none of these drugs target mast cells".
+Professor Olivier Hermine, President of the AB Science Scientific Committee and member of the French Academy of Sciences and Head of Hematology Department at Necker Hospital commented: "Masitinib is quite unique in the therapeutic landscape of sickle cell disease because no other development drug targets mast cells.
+Masitinib therefore represents a promising novel strategy for treating sickle cell disease and its serious complication of acute chest syndrome, which is a common cause of hospitalization or even death".